jpaffrath/jask/README.md

 # jask
-jask is a highly readable interpreter language.
+jask is a highly readable interpreter language in early development.
 The jask interpreter is fully written in Java.
 Currently the jask interpreter is very unstable and supports only the functions shown below.
 It is just a hobby project for fun and learning.